fortyoneplustwo/notestamp/README.md

 **User clicks a stamp**: the writer emits a custom event to the mediator.
 The mediator updates the reader's state through the media controller.

+## Editor
+I implemented a custom rich text editor that can support clickable stamps.
+Will probably release this as a react library at some point.

 ## Timestamp algorithm ##
 The Recording API does not provide a query for the length of the audio being recorded, so I implemented a dynamic programming